Dalgona/Serum/README.md

     % git clone https://github.com/Dalgona/Serum.git
     ```

-2. Type the commands below to fetch the dependencies and build Serum.
-The `serum` executable will be created under your PWD.

-    ```sh
-    % cd Serum
-    % mix deps.get
-    % mix escript.build
-    ```
+2. Build and install Serum by typing `make && sudo make install`.
+The program will be copied to `/usr/local/bin` directory.

 3. Execute `serum init [directory]` to create a new Serum project at current or specified directory.

     > *It is NOT recommended to initialize a new project to where Serum repository is located.*

     ```sh
-    % ./serum init /path/to/project
+    % serum init /path/to/project
     ```

 4. Type `serum build [directory]` to build the generated project.

     ```sh
-    % ./serum build /path/to/project
+    % serum build /path/to/project
     ```

     When the build completes, the root of your website will be created under `/path/to/project/site` directory.
 Copy the contents of this directory to your own www directory, or upload them to the external web hosting service.